 The CR1000X is a low-powered device designed to measure sensors, drive direct communication and telecommunications, analyze data, control external devices, and store data and programs in on-board, non-volatile storage.
 The electronics are RF-shielded and glitch-protected by a unique sealed, stainless-steel canister.
 A battery-backed clock assures accurate timekeeping.
 The on-board, BASIC-like programming language—common to all Campbell Scientific data loggers—supports data processing and analysis routines.

-The CR1000X wiring panel includes two switchable 12 V terminals, analogue grounds dispersed among 16 analogue terminals, and unpluggable terminal blocks for quick deployment.
+The CR1000X wiring panel includes two switchable 12 V terminals, analog grounds dispersed among 16 analog terminals, and unpluggable terminal blocks for quick deployment.

 |-NOTE-||Additional specifications are listed in the CR1000X Specifications Sheet.|